Aditya-Dahiya/ds4phbme-project/README.md

 2. Sejal Ghate and
 3. Aditya Dahiya.

-This is a private GitHub repo.
+This repo is now public, as we will be displaying our app for the entire class to see.

 Lets collaborate !